mike1372/toy-robot/README.md

 -----------

 * Input may contain garbage and still successfully process valid commands contained therein
-* PLACE command parameters must be of the correct format and otherwise ignored
+* PLACE command parameters must be of the correct format and are otherwise ignored
 * Input commands are separated by whitespace
 * The command interpreter will only process commands and not be aware of anything else
 * The controller is responsible for ensuring that the robot will not be placed or fall off the board